 Taking that lesson and applying it a little closer to home, I decided this last weekend to invest some time in improving my writing setup, specifically with the aim of making publishing extremely easy.
 While I’m a big fan of Hugo, my direct to S3 upload approach meant that I could only post updates from the one machine with valid personal AWS credentials.

 Now with the help of some fancy Github Actions I need only update the Git repository with new source content, and it will take care of the rest.
-The entire Github Action workflow is under 50 lines.
+The entire workflow definition is just over 40 lines and straightforward to follow.
 This brings the act of writing and publishing into reach of something that can be achieved with an iPad and a half hour of focus time.
 I’ve not decided to take a specific writing goal or number, but I do hope that the sum of these small changes leads to more and more frequent creative output in my future.